debmalyaSanyal/awesome-docs/slides.md

 }
 ```

-This entire deck uses a custom theme defined at the top.
+This deck uses a full custom CSS theme (at top of file).

 ---